Hunt Kafue Lechwe in Zambia

 Medication, Medical Insurance & Evacuation

 Malaria is endemic in Zambia.
-We suggest that you consult your doctor beforehand and inform him/her that you will be visiting a malaria area.
+We suggest that you consult your doctor beforehand and inform them that you will be visiting a malaria area.
 Travelers carrying prescription medicine must carry a copy of their prescription with them at all times.
 Benadryl is a controlled substance in Zambia.
 Be sure to get a prescription or find some alternative medicine to substitute for it.
 It is also imperative that you have adequate medical insurance that includes evacuation in the event of an emergency.

-EXCLUSIONS: International Airfare / Charter Flights / Before or After Safari Meals and Accommodations / Rifle Import Fee ($250)and $2 per Bullet Tax or Rifle Rental ($250)including Ammo Used / Dip and Pack / Taxidermy / Shipping of Trophies / Hunting License ($250) / Visa on Entry ($50 US Cash per Person) / Gratuities / 5% Community Support Fund on Trophy Fees Only (Optional)
+EXCLUSIONS: International Airfare / Charter Flights / Before or After Safari Meals and Accommodations / Rifle Import Fee ($250) and $2 per Bullet Tax or Rifle Rental ($250) including Ammo Used / Dip and Pack / Taxidermy / Shipping of Trophies / Hunting License ($250) / Visa on Entry ($50 US Cash per Person) / Gratuities / 5% Community Support Fund on Trophy Fees Only (Optional)

 Hunt # ZA-BB-Kafue Lechwe